AtomicConductor/conductor_client/docs/submitters/clarisse.md

 ## Installation

-If you haven't already done so, [install Conductor client tools](../install.md) now.
+If you haven't already done so, [install Conductor client tools](../install.md).

 ## Register the plugin
 To register the submitter, set the provided startup script in the prefereces panel.
 It will take effect the next time you start Clarisse.